Green Arts Sustainability Program

 The application process for the juried art fair is completely paperless, using an online registration, application, jury and communications system called ZAPPlication.

-Seventeen custom-designed waste stations, positioned throughout the Festival site, accommodate recyclables, compostables, and landfill waste.
+Thirteen custom-designed waste stations, positioned throughout the Festival site, accommodate recyclables, compostables, and landfill waste.
 All waste is logged and accounted for, providing compressive checks and balances.
 These metrics allow the true, measurable accountability.
 “We are committed to providing the local and regional public examples of how to operate and produce sustainable events.
 The biggest challenge we face is the transformation of behavior.
-Education is the key to make these changes,” said Chaden Halfhill of Silent Rivers Design + Build, and member of the Festival Board of Directors.
+Education is the key to make these changes,” said Chaden Halfhill of Silent Rivers Design+Build, and member of the Festival Board of Directors.

 The Sustainability Team is led by volunteers and with leadership from Urban Ambassadors, a local non-profit organization focused on sustainability.
 If you're interested in becoming more engaged with the Festival's sustainability efforts consider volunteering as part of our Green Team during the Festival!
 Sign up today!